mustalk/MiniSoccerSimulator/DEV_WORKFLOW.md

 **Automated Synchronization:**

-The `promote-release` composite GitHub Action automatically synchronizes the `release` branch with `main` after a successful release.
+The `android-deploy.yml` workflow automatically synchronizes the `release` branch with `main` after the `semantic-release` process completes successfully.
 This involves rebasing the `release` branch onto `main` and force-pushing the changes.
+This synchronization is crucial to our branching strategy and workflow for two reasons:

+1. The `auto/promote-release.sh` script, while ensuring identical content, alters commit hashes on `main`, potentially leading to future merge conflicts.
-This process is necessary because the commit hashes on `main` change after the `auto/rebase-merge` operation, even though the content is identical.
+2. The `semantic-release` process modifies the commit history on `main` by bumping the version number and updating the changelog, which can also cause merge conflicts if `release` is not updated.

-By synchronizing the branches, we avoid potential merge conflicts in the future and ensure that `release` always reflects the latest state of `main`.
+By synchronizing the branches, we prevent potential merge conflicts and ensure that `release` always reflects the latest state of `main`, including versioning and changelog information.
+This ensures a smooth and efficient workflow for managing releases and integrating new features.

-**Benefits:**

-* **Reduced merge conflicts:** Minimizes the risk of merge conflicts when merging future changes into `release`.
-* **Up-to-date release branch:** Guarantees that `release` always contains the latest stable code from `main`.
-* **Clean history:** Maintains a linear and easy-to-follow commit history on both our `main` and `release` branch.
-* **Automated workflow:** Eliminates the need for manual synchronization and ensures consistency.

-This automated synchronization process is a crucial part of our branching strategy and workflow, ensuring a smooth and efficient workflow for managing releases and integrating new features.

 ## GitHub Actions Workflows

 We use GitHub Actions for continuous integration and deployment.
 The following workflows are defined:

 - **`android-test.yml`:** Runs tests and code analysis on every push to development branches and on PRs to `main` and `release`.
-- **`android-release.yml`:** Prepares the release by generating release notes, updating the app version, creating a Git tag, a GitHub release, and notifying on Slack.
-Runs on every push to `release`.
+- **`promote-release.yml`:** Merges the release branch into the main branch (after PR merge into release).
-- **`android-deploy.yml`:** Deploys the app to our chosen deployment platform and uploads the APK to GitHub releases.
-Runs on merged PRs to `main`.
+- **`android-deploy.yml`:** Runs semantic-release and deploys the app to our chosen deployment platform (on push to main).

 ## Code Style and Conventions